 Should you still set goals for yourself?
 Absolutely!
 However, set goals that focus on healthy behaviours that you can control, not weight loss.

-- I will start bringing a lunch to work with me instead of buying takeout 3 times per week
+- Start bringing a lunch to work with me instead of buying takeout 3 times per week

-- I will do 30 minutes of either walking, weightlifting, or yoga each day
+- Do 30 minutes of either walking, weightlifting, or yoga each day

-- I will create a meal plan for dinners each week and try one new vegetable recipe
+- Create a meal plan for dinners each week and try one new vegetable recipe

-- I will use the hunger scale at dinner to improve my mind-body awareness and allow my body to guide my food intake.
+- Use the hunger scale at dinner to improve my mind-body awareness and allow my body to guide my food intake.

 But Steph, how will I know if it’s working?!

-Tuck the scale far far away in the back corner of a closet (or have someone else hide it for you, or just throw it away if that’s what it really takes!) and ditch the diet mentality.
+Tuck the scale far far away in the back corner of a closet (or have someone else hide it for you, or just throw it away if that’s what it really takes!).
+AND ditch the diet mentality.
 Shift your focus to being kind to yourself, and treating your body well, no matter your jean size.
-This kind of mental change takes time and practice, but trust the process and at the end I guarantee you’ll be a happier, healthier person than you ever were while dieting.
+This kind of mental change takes time and practice, but trust the process.
+At the end, I guarantee you’ll be a happier, healthier person than you ever were while dieting.

 Need help getting out of the cycle of dieting?
 Looking for a trainer who doesn’t focus on weight loss?
 Contact me today!